Kalinin K-7: Design

 The K-7 was designed by World War I aviator and Soviet aircraft designer Konstantin Kalinin at the aviation design bureau he headed in Kharkiv, Ukraine, It was one of the biggest aircraft built before the jet age.
 It featured an unusual arrangement of six tractor engines on the wing leading edge and a single engine in pusher configuration at the rear.

 The K-7 design had an intended capacity of 120 passengers and 7000 kg of mail, or 112 fully equipped paratroopers when configured for military transport.
-In bomber configuration it was planned to be armed with 8 x 20 mm autocannons, 8 x 7.62 mm machine guns and up to 9600 kg of bombs.
+In bomber configuration it was planned to be armed with 8 × 20 mm autocannons, 8 × 7.62 mm machine guns and up to 9600 kg of bombs.

 Development

 The K-7 was built in two years in Kharkiv, starting in 1931.

 The K-7 first flew on 11 August 1933.
 The very brief first flight showed instability and serious vibration caused by the airframe resonating at the engine frequency.
 The solution to this was thought to be to shorten and strengthen the tail booms, little being known then about the natural frequencies of structures and their response to vibration.
 The aircraft completed seven test flights before a crash due to structural failure of one of the tail booms on 21 November 1933.

-The existence of the aircraft had only recently been announced by Pravda, which declared it was "victory of the utmost political importance," since it had been built with Soviet, rather than imported, steel.
+The existence of the aircraft had only recently been announced by Pravda, which declared it was "victory of the utmost political importance", since it had been built with Soviet, rather than imported, steel.

 The accident killed 14 people aboard and one on the ground.
-Flight speculated that sabotage was suspected as the investigating committee had representation by the state security organization, the Joint State Political Directorate (OGPU).
+Flight speculated that sabotage was suspected, as the investigating committee had representation by the state security organization, the Joint State Political Directorate (OGPU).

 However, there appeared recently some speculation in the Russian aviation press about the role of politics and the competing design office of Andrei Tupolev, suggesting possible sabotage.
 Although two more prototypes were ordered in 1933, the project was cancelled in 1935 before they could be completed.